dnnsharp/common-guide/en/credential-store.md

 * [Delete Credentials](/credential-store/delete-credential.md)
 * [Get Credentials](/credential-store/get-credential.md)

 For a better management experience we recommend to integrated it with our [Action Grid](http://www.dnnsharp.com/dnn/modules/action-grid-table-data) Module.
-This one comes with a Credential Store Enties Datasource configured in order users to add/edit/remove credentials, as shown in below sections of this article.
+This one comes with a Credential Store Entries Datasource configured in order users to add/edit/remove credentials, as shown in below sections of this article.